“If you fail to plan, you are planning to fail.”

 When you look at my process above, it may seem overwhelming.
 Brain fog is a common symptom of autoimmune disease.
 At its worst, it’s hard to carry on a conversation, never mind organize a week’s worth of meals.
 The good news is that this is one of the first symptoms that improves on the Paleo Autoimmune Protocol (AIP).
 However, if you’re just starting, or simply very busy, you might want someone else to do the meal planning for you.
 There are now lots of great resources available:

 - Meal Plan E-Book Series: Christina Feindel is a meal plan master.
 Check out my review of her first one: 28 Days of AIP.
-She has since created another one called 28 Days of One-Pot AIP – Less dishes makes us all very happy!
-And her latest one is 28 Days of No-Cook AIP, designed for preparing healthy meals while traveling.
+She has since created three more: 28 Days of One-Pot AIP – Less dishes makes us all very happy!
+28 Days of No-Cook AIP, designed for preparing healthy meals while traveling.
+And her most recent one is designed to help people with histamine intolerance: 28 Days of Low-Histamine AIP.

 - Meal Plans in Printed Cookbooks: Two of your favorite AIP cookbooks contain meal plans that incorporate those cookbook’s recipes.
 The Autoimmune Paleo Cookbook has 8 weeks of meal plans and The Healing Kitchen Cookbook has 12 weeks of meal plans.